Sofia2200031904/Intain-FinTech-Challenge---Loan-Data-Verification-Copilot/README.md

 It covers manual login, deterministic validation, AI explanation, human correction, re-validation, record history, SHA-256 integrity, audit events, viewer transparency, and export.

-## Deployment direction

-Use a private GitHub repository with:

-- MongoDB Atlas for production MongoDB.
-- Render or Railway for the FastAPI backend.
-- Vercel for the React frontend.

-Set production environment variables in the hosting dashboards; never commit secrets.
-At minimum configure `MONGODB_URI`, `JWT_SECRET`, and the frontend `VITE_API_URL`.